 - i.
 Development proposals should ensure there is no net increase in surface water run-off taking into account climate change and there may be opportunities to reduce existing run-off rates through the use of sustainable drainage (e.g. rain gardens and green roofs).
 A net gain of biodiversity on the site is recommended. - ii.
 Consideration should be given to the provision of a convenient area for informal children's play in the development.
 The nearest equipped children's play facilities are in the adjacent Brookfields development.
 The layout should enable convenient and attractive pedestrian access to those facilities. - iii.
 The site is within an Archaeological Notification Area (ANA).
 An archaeological assessment would be required and the appropriate mitigation carried out; - iv.
 Any proposal will deliver affordable housing in accordance with identified need and the policies within the Development Plan; - v.
 Schemes proposed for a site shall identify and retain those features on site that are particularly important for bats and any impacts likely to cause disturbance to important routes used by bats for foraging or commuting; and show how and where any external lighting will be installed (through the provision of appropriate lighting contour plans, Isolux drawings and technical specifications) so that it can be clearly demonstrated that areas to be lit will not disturb or prevent bats using their territory; - vi.
 All external lighting shall be installed in accordance with the specifications and locations set out in the scheme and maintained thereafter in accordance with the scheme.
 Under no circumstances should any other external lighting be installed without prior consent from the local planning authority. - vii.
 Future access to existing water and wastewater infrastructure must be ensured for maintenance and upsizing purposes. - viii.
-Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).

-4.38 This policy allocates land immediately to the south of the current housing development known as Brookfields.
-This land is available, developable and deliverable.

-4.39 The development affords a natural infill on the western side of Sopers Hill and is in close proximity to much of the existing recreational and community facilities.
+Developers should submit a Construction Environment Management Plan showing how they will avoid damaging local water quality by preventing water runoff from the site (see page 8). - ix.
+All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
+All proposals should look to be compliant with Policy 16: Water Neutrality. - 4.38 This policy allocates land immediately to the south of the current housing development known as Brookfields.
+This land is available, developable and deliverable. - 4.39 The development affords a natural infill on the western side of Sopers Hill and is in close proximity to much of the existing recreational and community facilities.

 4.40 All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040).
+All proposals should look to be compliant with Policy 16: Water Neutrality.